 At West Law Firm, our thoughts are prayers go out to the Gilley family, their community and friends.
 Our thoughts and prayers also go out to the driver of the tractor-trailer.

 Safety Tips for Sharing the Road with Tractor Trailers

 According to the Federal Motor Carrier Safety Administration, large trucks and buses are involved in almost 4000 fatal crashes each year.
-While some crashes involving tractor-trailers and pedestrian vehicles cannot be avoided by the driver of the pedestrian vehicle, there are some things you can do to reduce your chance of being struck by a tractor trailer.
+While some crashes involving tractor-trailers and pedestrian vehicles cannot be avoided by the driver of the pedestrian vehicle, there are some things you can do to reduce your chance of being injured in a tractor trailer crash.